14.73. DD 73: Extended Merchant Template#

 However, the current model fails to cover micro-merchants who want to publish a small inventory, have the wallet enforce contract terms, and still avoid operating a PoS or e-commerce website.
 Today they would need one QR code per product or fall back to a free-form amount entry workflow, neither of which captures stock keeping, category-based selections, or cart validation.

-• Introduce a template type system that distinguishes fixed-order templates from inventory-driven ones extending existing REST templates.
+Introduce a template type system that distinguishes fixed-order templates from inventory-driven ones extending existing REST templates, and creates a base for new possible template types.

-• Describe wallet-side UX affordances for choosing exactly one product or multiple products, driven by a choose_one style flag.
+Describe wallet-side UX affordances for choosing exactly one product or multiple products, driven by a

-Introduce an explicit template type discriminator so existing contracts remain stable and new behaviour can be negotiated per protocol version.
+Introduce template type discriminator so processing of the template can be done per template version.

 type TemplateType = "fixed-order" | "inventory-cart";